Skip to main content

 With this configuration, the Language Model component is meant to support an action completed by another component, rather than producing a text response for a standard chat-based interaction.
 For an example, the Smart Function component uses an LLM to create a function from natural language input.

-Additional language model components
+Additional language models

-3. Change the bundled component's output type to LanguageModel.
-To do this, click Model Response near the component's output port, and then select Language Model.
+3. Change the LLM component's output type from Model Response to Language Model.
+The output port changes to a LanguageModel port.
 For more information, see Language Model output types.

 Search